The Face of War: History and description

 The painting depicts a withered, disembodied head hovering against a barren desert landscape.
 The face is withered like that of a corpse and wears an expression of fear and misery.
 In its mouth and eye sockets, there are identical faces.
 In their mouths and eyes, there are more identical faces in a process implied to be infinite.
 Swarming around the large face are biting serpents.
 In the lower right corner is a handprint that Dalí insisted was left by his own hand.

-The painting is owned by the Museum Boijmans Van Beuningen, in Rotterdam, but was on loan to Te Papa Tongarewa in Wellington until November 2021.